GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/constitutiveDeveloperGuide.rst

 .. _constitutiveModels:

 ################################################################################
-Constitutive models in GEOSX
+Constitutive models
 ################################################################################

-In GEOSX, all constitituive models (e.g, those defining fluid and rock properties) are implemented in the namespace ``constitutive`` and derive from a common base class, ``ConstitutiveBase``.
+In GEOSX, all constitutive models (e.g, those defining fluid and rock properties) are implemented in the namespace ``constitutive`` and derive from a common base class, ``ConstitutiveBase``.
 All objects are owned and handled by the ``ConstitutiveManager``.